This post may contain affiliate links. You can view our affiliate disclosure here.

 We find that touchscreen displays aren’t necessarily easier to work with; it’s just a matter of getting used to the design.
 How big your hands are will also affect how well you use a touchscreen.

-Neither of the display types are strictly “better” than the other because they are both functional and get the job done.
+Neither of touchscreen or non-touchscreen displays are strictly “better” than the other because they are both functional and get the job done.
 It’s up to you to determine how important the display type is relative to other factors.

 6. Price